zchee/neovim-wiki/Contributing.md

 See [`CONTRIBUTING.md#submitting-contributions`](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md#submitting-contributions)
 for guidelines on sending contributions as pull requests.

+## QuickBuild failures

+See [this comment] for steps to investigate QuickBuild failures.

 ## Coverity

 [Coverity Scan](https://scan.coverity.com/) is used to detect defects in the